isa-group/governify-agreement-analyzer/tests/resources/agreements/cases-of-study/report/future/README.md

 # Future features
-Some future improvements in governify-agreement-analyzer that must be implemented in order to be able to execute all compensation analysis operations over all agreement examples.
+Some future improvements in E:\\Documents\\Coding\\Designer\\governify-agreement-analyzer that must be implemented in order to be able to execute all compensation analysis operations over all agreement examples.

 Those agreements that execution won't work have been placed in this folder: